Aliases for KCNN1 Gene

 GeneCards Summary for KCNN1 Gene

 KCNN1 (Potassium Calcium-Activated Channel Subfamily N Member 1) is a Protein Coding gene.
-Among its related pathways are Transmission across Chemical Synapses and Insulin secretion.
-GO annotations related to this gene include protein heterodimerization activity and calcium-activated potassium channel activity.
-An important paralog of this gene is KCNN4.
+Diseases associated with KCNN1 include Dyskeratosis Congenita, Autosomal Dominant 3 and Mental Retardation, Autosomal Dominant 29.
+Among its related pathways are Aldosterone synthesis and secretion and Transmission across Chemical Synapses.
+Gene Ontology (GO) annotations related to this gene include protein heterodimerization activity and calcium-activated potassium channel activity.
+An important paralog of this gene is KCNN2.

 Forms a voltage-independent potassium channel activated by intracellular calcium.
 Activation is followed by membrane hyperpolarization.
 Thought to regulate neuronal excitability by contributing to the slow component of synaptic afterhyperpolarization.
 The channel is blocked by apamin (By similarity).